GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/trmm.md

 typeof(npd)
 ```

-!!! info
+!!! warning
-    Notice here, that `npd.start` and `npd.stop` define the whole month of Feb 2017, as, for efficiency purposes, `TRMMDaily` datasets are designed to select data by entire months.
+    `TRMMDaily` datasets are designed to select data by entire months, and so here `npd.start` and `npd.stop` define the whole month of Feb 2017.

 ## Creating a `TRMMMonthly` dataset